-The accompanying notes are an integral part of these consolidated financial statements
+The accompanying notes are an integral part of these consolidated financial statements.

-1. BASIS OF PRESENTATION
+1. BASIS OF PRESENTATION:

 The unaudited financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States of America for interim financial information, as well as the instructions to Form 10-Q. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States of America for complete financial statements.
 In the opinion of the Company's management, all adjustments (consisting of only normal recurring accruals) considered necessary for a fair presentation of the interim financial statements have been included.
-Operating results for the three and nine-month periods ended September 30, 2014 are not necessarily indicative of the results that may be expected for the full year ending December 31, 2014.
+Operating results for the three-month period ended March 31, 2014 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2014.